ShubhGupta10/News-Headline-Classifier/README.md

-from pathlib import Path

-# Define README content
-readme_content = """# 📰 News Headline Classifier
+# 📰 News Headline Classifier

 A simple NLP-powered web app that classifies news headlines into categories like **Business**, **Sci-Fi/Tech**, **Sports**, or **World**.
 Built as a personal project to explore text classification and experiment with machine learning on real-world text data.